explosion/prodigy-openai-recipes/README.md

 We've also included an experimental script to load in the `.spacy` binary format and train a model with the HuggingFace `transformers` library.
 You can convert export the annotations and run the script like this:

 ```
+pip install -r requirements_train.txt
-python -m prodigy data-to-spacy cooking-openai data/ -ns 0
+python -m prodigy data-to-spacy ./data/annotations2 --ner my_ner_data -es 0
-python scripts/train_hf_ner.py data/train.spacy ner-model
+python scripts/train_hf_ner.py ./data/annotations2/train.spacy ner-model
 ```

-This will create the file `data/train.spacy` with your annotated documents (you'll also see a warning about not creating evaluation data, but that's OK, the training script will create it).
+This will create the file `./data/annotations2/train.spacy` file with your annotated documents (you'll also see a warning about not creating evaluation data, but that's OK, the training script will create it).
 The resulting model will be saved to the `ner-model/` directory.